 - Complete the Application: Complete an Initial Application Form and submit it to the Virginia Board of Pharmacy.

-How to Get a Virginia Medical Cannabis Card in Three Steps
+How to Get a Virginia Medical Marijuana Card in Three Steps

 Determine Your Eligibility